-Perspective | In 10 minutes, 26 seconds, Washington somehow flips the script
+Perspective | In 10 minutes 26 seconds, Washington somehow flips the script

 In 20 years, how many times has a Washington player or coach described his own situation exactly that way?
 Infinity?

 Sunday was through-the-looking-glass stuff for the WFT.
 It doesn’t just feel as if Washington perpetually plays from behind.
 Washington does perpetually play from behind.
-When kicker du jour Joey Slye booted his second straight field goal to conclude the WFT’s first two drives of the game, Washington had failed to reach the end zone but built a six-point lead.
+When kicker du jour Joey Slye booted his second straight field goal to conclude his team’s first two drives of the game, Washington had failed to reach the end zone but built a six-point lead.
 It was a modest accomplishment in any environment, and it somehow matched Washington’s largest lead of the season.
 Put another way: Not once had this group led by as much as a touchdown and an extra point.

-And here they were, doing it to Brady, whose first-quarter line looked like this: 2 of 6 for 5 yards with two interceptions.
+And here they were, doing it to Brady, whose first-quarter line looked like this: 2 for 6 for 5 yards with two interceptions.
 Here they were, doing it to the defending Super Bowl champs, who entered the game averaging 31 points and 406.4 yards — and were held to 19 and 273, respectively.
 The first total matched a season low.
 The second established a new low.

 “We were more desperate,” McCain said.
 “We were more desperate than Tampa Bay was.
 We knew it.
 They knew it.”

 Who knows what will happen next?
-But Sunday’s result at least puts on pause the idea that this team has no identity, that its personnel decisions from last offseason were brutal, and that the season is lost with eight games — an eternity — to play.
+But Sunday’s result at least puts on pause the idea that this team has no identity, that its personnel decisions from last offseason were brutal and that the season is lost with eight games — an eternity — to play.
 It allows, at least for a week, Rivera’s assessments of his group to ring truthful rather than hollow.

-“It’s gonna take time,” Rivera said.
+“It’s going to take time,” Rivera said.
 “I know I’ve said it: We have to mature.
 We have to learn each other.
 We have to work together to understand really what we’re doing.
 We still have a ways to go.
 We’re not where we want to be.
 But this is a big step.”

 For a week, that’s a realistic thought.
 There are still long-term questions at quarterback.
 Both defensive ends, potential stars, are now out with injuries.
 Their record is still 3-6, tied with the equally suspect New York Giants at the bottom of the NFC East.

-But for once, the opposing quarterback at FedEx Field summed up his feelings glumly.
+But for once, it was the visiting quarterback at FedEx Field who summed up his feelings glumly.

-“I like to win,” Brady said, and headed off to sulk in a tall green juice.
+“I like to win,” Brady said before heading off to sulk in a tall green juice.

 Heinicke’s emotions?